Multimedia Dark Artist … Talissa Mehringer

 Ink, pencil, paper, print-making, spray paint, video, photography, installation, sculpture, etc. Any tool I can use to enhance my creative vocabulary🙂

 I’m half Mexican, was born in Munich, and lived in the U.S.A for 15 years.
 Both of my parents were social anthropologists when I was growing up and I was lucky to travel extensively with them as a child.
-At age six, I accompanied them to Brazil where they were doing field work with the Canela Indians in the Amazon Basin.
+At age six, I accompanied them to Brazil where they were doing field work with the indigenous Canela of the Amazon Basin.
 My mom, my sister and I were initiated into the tribe through ritual ceremony and given Canela names and a Canela family.
 The name given to me was ‘Jaupro’ and means ‘Daughter of the Sun’.

 When I was seven, my family moved to Tanzania for three and a half years to work for a German agroforestry project with the Maasai tribe.
 We were once invited to a special ceremony lasting several days which few outsiders had the honor of witnessing.
 As we arrived, we were welcomed into a small, dimly lit hut where about 20 Maasai men sat chanting rhythmically with beautiful undulating low tones.
 We were offered their traditional drink of milk mixed with cow’s blood from a gourd being passed around.